AUMSA/2020-MSA-content/README.md

-# 2020 Phase 1
+# 2020 MSA

-Phase 1 of MSA in 2020 will have 2 components:
+MSA in 2020 will have 2 components:

 - Submitting one of the mini projects that the Microsoft Student Partners (MSP’s) will outline in the videos they create
     - AI & Advanced Analytics